-We had no borrowings outstanding under our credit facility as of April 29, 2017, January 28, 2017 and April 30, 2016.
-The zero outstanding borrowings position is due to a combination of factors including strong sales growth, overall performance of management initiatives including expense control as well as inventory and other working capital reductions.
-We may require borrowings under the credit facility from time to time in future periods to support our new store program or seasonal inventory needs.
+We had no borrowings outstanding under our credit facility as of July 29, 2017, January 28, 2017 and July 30, 2016.
+The zero outstanding borrowings position is due to a combination of factors including strong sales growth and overall performance of management initiatives, such as expense control.
+We may require borrowings under the credit facility from time to time in future periods to support our new store program, capital expenditures, or seasonal inventory needs.